Manage your apps instead of infrastructure

-Azure Functions supports an event based on a timer using CRON job syntax.
-For example, you could execute code that runs every 15 minutes and cleans up a database table based on custom business logic.
+Azure Functions supports an event based on a timer using Cron job syntax.
+For example, execute code that runs every 15 minutes and clean up a database table based on custom business logic.

 Azure service event processing

 Azure Functions supports triggering an event based on an activity in an Azure service.
-For example, you could execute serverless code that reads newly discovered test log files in an Azure Blob Storage container and transforms this into a row in an Azure SQL Database table.
+For example, execute serverless code that reads newly discovered test log files in an Azure Blob storage container, and transform this into a row in an Azure SQL Database table.